abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 the Buddha’s teaching and to the very ethos of our practice.

-Observance Days are an opportunity to step back from the busyness of ordinary activities, to reflect on our lives and practice and to cultivate letting go.
+Observance Days are an opportunity to step back from the busyness of ordinary activities, to reflect on our lives and practice, and to cultivate letting go.
 When used in these ways, they truly become days worthy of veneration.